AlexeiaW/product-and-roles/README.md

 -   Migration: create_users added a roles field. create_products for storing products.
 -   Resource/js/pages: Dashboard,Product,ProductsApproved,ProductsSubmit.
 These are the front end views for managing products.
 -   Routes: web.php routes for rendering views and api.php for api access
+-   Test: Feature tests for roles and api routes

 ## usage